The following parameters can be used to loop through an array / dictionary / list.

 register parameter

-The register parameter is store the standard output (stdout), standard error (stderr) and return code (rc) of a command.
-In this example, the stdout/stderr/rc of the ps command will be stored in a variable named "out".
+The register parameter is used to store the output of an Ansible module.
+The output is always returned as a dictionary of key/value pairs.
+In this example, the dictionary returned by the shell module will be stored in a dictionary named "out".

 - name: ps command